ASA1976/Procedure/readme.md

 reference parameters (2).
 To designate an object member function call, one uses the overload with an object reference, constant pointer to member reference and null function pointer reference parameters (3).

+In order to deduce the return and parameter types for object call operator, lambda and object member function calls, the Deducation variable template provides a null pointer to function constant expression which is provided to the Designate function template.

 ## Example